Interval Garside Structures for the Complex Braid Groups B(e,e,n)

-It is stated in \cite{CorranPicantin} that if one adds the relations $x^2 = 1$ for all generators $x$ of the presentation of CP, one obtains a presentation of a group isomorphic to $G(e,e,n)$.
-It is called the presentation of CP of $G(e,e,n)$ with diagram as follows.
+It is also shown in \cite{CorranPicantin} that if one adds the quadratic relations for all the generators of the presentation of Corran-Picantin of $B(e,e,n)$, one obtains a presentation of a group isomorphic to $G(e,e,n)$.
+It is called the presentation of Corran-Picantin of $G(e,e,n)$.
+Its diagram is as follows.